Description of

 5. COLOR – A rich even shade of sky blue.
 The neck is a still darker shade of clear blue with a brilliant greenish metallic luster.
 Wings to show two well-defined bars running in a curved V-shape across the wing coverts.
 The bars are to be black in color, approximately an inch apart at the bottom of the wing coverts and come nearly together as they approach the top of the wing.
 A similar black bar approximately three-quarters of an inch wide at the tip of tail.
 Blue is preferred, but light gray is permissible over the rump.

-I. DESCRIPTION OF THE TRUE SILVER BAR KING (DILUTE OF BLUE)
+DESCRIPTION OF THE TRUE SILVER BAR KING (DILUTE OF BLUE)

 1. BEAK- Horn color